Sacred Heart High School (New Jersey)

-Sacred Heart High School was a co-educational four-year Catholic high school in Vineland, New Jersey, United States, operating under the auspices of the Roman Catholic Diocese of Camden.
+Sacred Heart High School was a co-educational four-year Catholic high school in Vineland, in Cumberland County, in the U.S. state of New Jersey.
+It operated under the auspices of the Roman Catholic Diocese of Camden.
 The school had been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1963.

 As of the 2009–10 school year, the school had an enrollment of 288 students and 23.8 faculty (on an FTE basis), resulting in a student–teacher ratio of 12.1:1.

 History

 In 2012 the archdiocese announced plans to close the school, but it was given a reprieve.
 In the spring of that year the school, designed to accommodate an enrollment of 350, had 67 twelfth graders and a total of 202 students.

 On April 12, 2013, it was announced that Sacred Heart High School would close at the end of the school year, on June 30.
 This announcement was made with no prior warning by Bishop Dennis J. Sullivan of the Camden Diocese.
 He maintained that his decision was final and gave no chance for the five-year plan that was established a year prior to take effect.

 Post-closure St. Joseph High School in Hammonton was the closest remaining Catholic high school.
 That school closed in 2020, replaced by the private non-diocesan St. Joseph Academy.